NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 ```

 :::tip
-These attributes are not applicable in the PKI Mode
+These attributes are not applicable to the PKI Mode and will be ignored if PKI Mode is enabled
 :::

 ### SkillTree Documentation Link

-Root URL to SkillTree documentation:
+Root URL of SkillTree documentation:
 ```properties
 skills.config.ui.docsHost=https://code.nsa.gov/skills-docs
 ```